-- ANLY 545 Categorical Data Analysis (3 semester hours) or - ANLY 560 Advanced Programming for Data Analytics (3 semester hours) - ANLY 699 Applied Project in Analytics (3 semester hours)
+- ANLY 620 Ethics for Data Analytics (3 semester hours) - ANLY 699 Applied Project in Analytics (3 semester hours)

 M.S.
 Biotechnology

 The 36-semester hour Master of Science degree in Biotechnology provides a comprehensive work-oriented curriculum that explores the industrial, medical, and regulatory underpinnings of the biotechnology field.
 The program offers a sound foundation in these multiple areas of biotechnology, while integrating the applied and innovative aspects of the science.
 With a focus on industry-relevant projects, case studies, and real-world scenarios, the program graduates are prepared with the skills and technical expertise to confidently cater to the needs of an ever-growing biotechnology sector.